trinityu/trinityu.github.io/index.md

 					self.updateViewLabel();
 				}, duration)
 			}
-			// if target view is on bottom
+			 if target view is on bottom
-			// then show target view instantly
+			 then show target view instantly
-			// and fade out current view
+			 and fade out current view
-			else if (fromIndex>toIndex) {
+			else if (fromIndextoIndex) {
 				self.setElementAnimation(to, null);
 				self.setElementAnimation(from, null);
 				self.showViewByMediaQuery(to);